 The Egyptian civilisation spanned some 5,000 years and has enthralled both tourists and scholars from the Roman Empire to today.
 The 5th Earl fell in love with Egypt when he first travelled there from Highclere for the sake of his health in the beginning of the 20th century and developed a lifelong passion for archaeology from that moment.

-In addition, armed of course with a cup of coffee, I am going to share on Instagram some of the stories of the 5th Earl's adventures in Egypt from our Egyptian Exhibition beginning at 11 am on the Tuesday 19th January.
+In addition, armed of course with a cup of coffee, I have made a series of Instagram Videos, released in January, to share some of the stories of the 5th Earl's adventures in Egypt from our Egyptian Exhibition.
+They can be found within the IGTV series 'Quirky Corner Coffee'.